llxxbb/Nature-Demo/doc/pay-the-bill.md

 Are you remember the question above? the secret is **"sys.target"** of instance's context!
 That indicate which `orderAccount` would be load.

-## unfinished
+## Different with traditional development

-we finished the complex logic by use less than 100 lines of code.
+We finished the complex logic by use about 100 lines of code, include concurrent, state version conflict control and retry policy etcetera, it's very hard for traditional development mode.

-you will see, we add `orderAccount` without modify already exists logic. in traditional dev mode this is impossible.
-That mean your work are stable, extensible and easy to maintain.
+You can see, we add `orderAccount` without modify already exists logic for `order` which is in previous chapter, this is impossible for traditional mode, that means Nature will make your work stable, extensible and easy to maintain.

-payment how to find which instance of OrderAccound to operate

-pay idempotent

-state version conflict will auto fix by recall converter

-all version of OrderAccount will be seen;

-developer doesn't care about `orderState`'s value. this is done by Nature automatically.  like a cashier that she only do her own work.
-It's easy and correctable and stable.
+You will never mind `orderAccount`'s state_version is what and each change how to go,  they are trivial mater for Nature to take care of.

+More importantly there is no logical code written  for `orderState`, but you can see a version 2 of it lying in the database table, and it's state changed to "paid" automatically.
+It was not the developer's work any more, product manager just do it well.